iniyannatarajan/iniyannatarajan.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "Consilience"
 classes: wide
 ---
-This happy sea star lives in the Two Oceans Aquarium in Cape Town.

-# Consilience...

-... because Nature does not care how humans demarcate the study of various aspects of Nature.
+Because Nature does not care how humans demarcate the study of various aspects of Nature.